KAssiaham/SQL_US_Regional_Sales/README.md

 ## 📊 Data Exploration in SQL

-Once loaded into the `cleaned` schema, SQL scripts were used for **business exploration** and KPI generation:
+Once loaded into the `cleaned` schema, SQL scripts were used for **business exploration** and KPI generation.
+Applied joins, CTEs, and window functions to derive actionable insights on regional profit drivers and product performance.

 - **General Insights**
   - First and last order date, total time span in months.